winstonjs/winston/README.md

   }, 1000);
 ```

-All profile messages are set to the 'info' by default and both message and metadata are optional There are no plans in the Roadmap to make this configurable, but I'm open to suggestions / issues.
+All profile messages are set to 'info' level by default and both message and metadata are optional.
+There are no plans in the Roadmap to make this configurable, but I'm open to suggestions / issues.

 ### String interpolation
 The `log` method provides the same string interpolation methods like [`util.format`][10].